kildom/xml2docx/docs/img.md

     * `right`
   * `offset` - Offset of absolute position from the archon. *[Universal measure](attributes.md#universal-measure)*.

   The `align` and `offset` fields are mutually exclusive.
 Specify just one of them.

+  You must provide both `vertical` and `horizontal` attributes or none.
+  Specifying just one of them is an error.

 * `vertical="anchor align|offset"` *[optional]*